 Side effects of PDT

-It is common after PDT to have some pain and discomfort from the treatment for a few days.
+After PDT, it is common to have some pain and discomfort for a few days.
 Taking regular painkillers such as paracetamol can help.

-The treated area might have some inflammation so it may look pink, red and swollen.
+The treated area might have some inflammation.
+It may look pink, red and swollen.
 The site might also ooze or develop a crust.
 This should get better after a few days.
 But if you are worried contact your advice line about this.